requests-cache/requests-cache/CONTRIBUTING.md

 * See the [help-wanted](https://github.com/requests-cache/requests-cache/labels/help-wanted) issue label
 * If you find an issue you want to work on, please comment on it so others know it's in progress

+### AI Policy
+AI-assisted contributions are fine, as long as:
+* Contents are fully **reviewed, tested, and understood by a human**
+* Any user-facing documentation is human-written (excluding minor edits/docstring boilerplate)

+The general principle is that low-effort, fully automated contributions add a maintenance burden for us as maintainers (limited and squishy mortal beings) that is out of proportion with the utility these PRs provide, especially if they are submitted solely for contribution stats.

 ### Pull Requests
 Here are some general guidelines for submitting a pull request: